0100101101011010/food/_posts/2019-01-13-what-i-ate-starring-wafflemaker.md

 comments: "2"
 ---

-This week's theme, I guess, is making do with some random assortment of ingredients while you are missing half your kitchen essentials.
+This week has been so hectic.
+I'm getting settled into my new sublet, and cooking has been a bit strained at times because I'm still in the process of stocking my pantry with essentials.
 I've been relying heavily on baked goods and stuff I can cook in my Instant Pot (when am I not?) because my pots and pans are back in Waterloo at the moment.

 ## Monday: Egg waffles